-The East Walker property consists of 22 claims (199 hectares) and is located in Lyon County, west of Hawthorne.
+The East Walker property is located in Lyon County, west of Hawthorne.
 The geology is prospective for high-sulphidation epithermal gold mineralization.
 Outcrop mapping identified pyrite-rich breccias and vuggy silica intermittently over an area of 600 meters by 200 meters.
 Soil samples collected by prior operators reportedly range from below detection to 0.93 g/t gold, coincident with the area of prospective geology.
 Montmorillonite, a hydrothermal clay alteration mineral, has historically been mined from locations near the property.